AvaloniaCommunity/Prism.Avalonia/README.md

 # Prism.Avalonia

 [Prism.Avalonia](https://github.com/AvaloniaCommunity/Prism.Avalonia) provides your [Avalonia](https://avaloniaui.net/) apps with [Prism framework](https://github.com/PrismLibrary/Prism) support so you can navigate and perform dependency injection easier than before.
+You will need both packages installed to get started.

 | Package | Stable | Preview
 |-|-|-|